AndreaPontrandolfo/sheriff/README.md

 You can think of `sheriff` like `prettier` or `create-react-app`.
 It's a tool that comes battery-packed with optimal defaults.
 It removes configuration decisions from the equation, so you or your team can focus on developing the actual product.<br>
 And if you don't like something, you can easily override it, and just as easily you can extend it.
 See: [configuration](#configuration).

 [^2]: This config is particularly useful for big teams with developers of various skill levels.
-I worked in a lot of different projects and teams through the years and i got accustomed to seeing all kinds of mistake being made. `sheriff` was made to prevent all of those mistakes.
-It is battle-tested in real-world scenarios, and shines especially in such.
+I worked on a lot of different projects and teams through the years and I got accustomed to seeing all kinds of mistakes being made. `sheriff` was made to prevent all of those mistakes.
+It is battle-tested in real-world scenarios and shines especially in such.

 ## <a name="setup"></a>🛠️ Setup